Abelian networks I. Foundations and examples: Examples

 (Formally we should write $T_v(v,q)$, but when $\# A_v =1$ we omit the redundant first argument.)
 The message passing functions are

 for each edge $(v,u) \in E$.
-Here $\epsilon \in A^*$ denotes the empty word.
+Here $\epsilon \in A^*$ denotes the empty word (and passing the message $\eps$ is equivalent to passing nothing).
 Thus each time the processor at vertex $v$ transitions from state $r_v-1$ to state $0$, it sends one letter to each of its out-neighbors (Figure~\ref{f.sandpile}).
 When this happens we say that vertex $v$ \emph{topples} (or ``fires'').

+Studies of pattern formation in sandpile networks include \cite{Ost03,DSC09,DD13}.
+The computational complexity of sandpile networks is investigated in \cite{GM97} (where a parallel update rule is required) and in \cite{MN99,MM11}, where the focus is on comparing the computational power of sandpile networks with underlying graph $\Z^d$ for different dimensions $d$.